dcsaorg/DCSA-JIT/doc/Module 9 part 2 - receiving an RTA-Berth.md

     `facilityTypeCode`, `portCalPhaseTypeCode` and `portCallServiceTypeCode` being the same, we know we went from an `ETA-Berth` to an `RTA-Berth`.
     - Note we will cover a more detailed break down of these fields in the next part.
- 2. The terminal requested an arrival time of `09:10` rather than `08:10` meaning they want us to arrive an hour later.
+ 2. The terminal requested an arrival time of `12:10` rather than the `08:10` (which we sent in the previous part) meaning they want us to arrive a few hours later.
- 3. Their reason being they do not have enough cranes for processing our vessel before `09:00` and recommend we slow down.
+ 3. Their reason being they do not have enough cranes for processing our vessel before `12:00`.

 ## Event location description